 Sprewell Bluff Park

 This little-known gem on the Flint River is the perfect location for a daytime getaway.
 Visitors can cool off in the gently flowing river, skip rocks across the water, picnic on the river’s edge or toss horseshoes in a grassy field.
 A three-mile trail winds along the bank and up rocky bluffs, offering excellent views from high above the river.
 A boat ramp is available for canoeists, kayakers, rafters and anglers, and canoes may be rented from nearby outfitters.

 238 Eddie Martin Road, Buena Vista, GA

 Located a few miles west of the historic town of Buena Vista.
 Pasaquan consists of six major structures, all interconnected by a series of painted masonry walls, colorful concrete sculptures, and an assortment of landscape elements and plantings.
-Pasaquan’s oldest building is a circa 1880s farm house that was virtually encapsulated by additions designed and executed by the artist, St. EOM.
-Open the 1st Saturday of each month, April through November, 10 a.m. – 4 p.m.
-Tickets: $5.
-Children 4 and under get in FREE.
+Pasaquan’s oldest building is a circa 1880s farmhouse that was virtually encapsulated by additions designed and executed by the artist, St. EOM.

 706-655-5870 (Pool Complex)

 Experience the warmth and charm of this Victorian village as you stroll through more than 65 shops.
-Also, visit the Warm Springs Pools Complex.
-Unfortunately the pools are not available for public use, but a touch pool still exists where visitors are welcome to feel the actual warm spring water and listen to information about its history.
-The Pool Complex is open daily for tours 9:00 a.m. – 4:45 p.m., except Thanksgiving, Christmas and New Year’s Day.
+Also, visit the Historic Pools Museum where President Franklin D. Roosevelt and other polio patients were treated.
+The historic pools are now part of a Museum which is located within the Little White House State Historic Site.
+Unfortunately, the pools are not available for public use, but a touch pool still exists where visitors are welcome to feel the actual warm spring water and listen to information about its history.
+The Pool Complex is open daily for tours 9:00 a.m. – 4:45 p.m., except Thanksgiving, Christmas, and New Year’s Day.